letslearncomputerscience/AWS-Buildathon-Hack/README.md

-# AWS Buildathon Hack for Disabled Pets
+# AWS Buildathon Hack for Disabled Cats & Dogs

 ## Problem Statement
+Collecting your new furry disabled pet cat/dog during the COVID-19 pandemic has made it difficult with online transactions

 ## Solution